syncfusion-content/blazor-docs/blazor/gantt-chart/how-to/hide-chart-part.md

 documentation: ug
 ---

-# Hide chart part in Blazor Gantt Chart Component
+# Hide Chart Part in Blazor Gantt Chart Component

 In the Gantt Chart component, you can hide chart part and display Tree Grid part alone by setting the value of `GanttSplitterSettings.View` property as `Grid`.